Finite-Part Integration of the Hilbert Transform: Introduction

-This paper presents an analytical method of evaluating Hilbert transforms.
-Here the principal-value integrals are evaluated by finite-part integration method recently introduced in \cite{TermByTermpaper11} and further developed in \cite{doi:10.1063/1.5003479, StieltjesFinitePartpapermain13, doi:10.1063/5.0038274}.
-Finite-part integration is a method of working out well-defined integrals by means of the finite-part of divergent integrals induced from the integrals to be evaluated.
-The method was introduced to resolve the problem of missing terms that arise in evaluating the Stieltjes transform by term-by-term integration involving divergent integrals.
-It was established in \cite{TermByTermpaper11, doi:10.1063/1.5003479, StieltjesFinitePartpapermain13, doi:10.1063/5.0038274} that the Stieltjes transform assumes the following finite-part integration:
+The Hilbert transform \eqref{ht} and its special reductions \eqref{htsr} are routinely analyzed and evaluated by means of contour integration.
+In this paper we introduce the method of finite-part integration \cite{CauchyGalapon, TermByTermpaper11, doi:10.1063/1.5003479, StieltjesFinitePartpapermain13, doi:10.1063/5.0038274, FPIRegularized, StieltjesSeriesLarge} in evaluating exactly the Hilbert transform and its generalizations.
+Finite-part integration is a method of evaluating a well-defined integral by means of the finite-part of divergent integrals induced from the given integral itself.
+The method was introduced to solve the problem of missing terms that arise in evaluating the Stieltjes transform